 - 1. When was your organization established and/or incorporated? - 2.
 Indicate whether your organization is classified as local, regional, national, or international. - 3.
-Describe the size of your company in terms of number of employees, gross sales, etc. - 4.
-Is your company certified as small business, minority-owned, women-owned, veteran-owned, disabled-owned, or similar classification? - 5.
-Include other demographic information that you feel may be applicable to the Invitation for Bids submission.
+Describe the size of your company in terms of number of employees, gross sales, etc.

 Business Description Check All That Apply

 Minority-Owned

 Woman-Owned

 Small Business

 Veteran-Owned

 LGBTQ-Owned

 Disability-Owned Business Entity (DOBE)

 Diversity Not Indicated